FAQs About Online Therapy with a Trauma-Informed Therapist in Chicago

 Therapy & Social Justice: Why Insurance Isn’t Our Path

-Yes.
-To help make therapy more accessible, I reserve four sliding scale spots:
+• Yes.
+To help make therapy more accessible, I offer a limited number of sliding scale spots, guided by values of redistribution, collective care, and economic justice.

-These spots are reassessed every 4–6 months to ensure they remain available for those with the greatest need.
-If all spots are currently full, you're welcome to inquire about being placed on a waitlist.
+Sliding scale spots are reassessed every 4–6 months to ensure they remain available for those with the greatest need.
+If all spots are full, you're welcome to inquire about joining a waitlist.

 You're invited to reflect on more than just income.
 Consider your access to financial and social resources, including: